We may ask you to provide personal data and permission to contact when you

 Useful information about Cookies

 Further information about cookies can be found on the following websites:

 CCTV and Body Cameras

-In some of our sites we may collect video footage (without sound) either through CCTV or Body Cameras of customers and staff in/around our premises.
+In some of our sites we may also collect video footage either through CCTV or Body Cameras of customers and staff in/around our premises.
 Where we do so, this will be clearly signposted in the site.

 The video footage collected may be used to help ensure the safety of our customers and staff or in the prevention of crime and disorder.
 CCTV may, in some sites, be a condition of the Premises Licence.

-Video footage will be retained for a minimum of 31 days and will only be accessed by the General Manager of the site, the local Door Security Team, the Stonegate Risk Team, and local law enforcement officers.
+Video footage will be retained for a minimum of 31 days and will only be accessed by the General Manager of the site, door security, members of the Stonegate head office team, and local enforcement officers.
 Video copies of specific incidents will, subject to proper requests, be made available to local law enforcement officers and/or legal representatives where the footage is part of an official investigation or case.

 In some of our sites we may need to retain a copy of customer identity documents (passports, driving licences, card’s bearing the PASS hologram or military ID).
 This is used for age verification, to ensure it is valid form of ID and to check that an individual is not on the “barred customers” list (run in conjunction with PubWatch).
 This requirement may also be a condition of the Premises Licence.
 Where ID scanning is required, this will be signposted at the entrance of the site.

 Copies of ID documents will be retained for a maximum of 31 days with the exception of any individual who is on the Barred List where their details will be retained for as long as they remain on that list.